Singaporean Mandarin Database

 Noun

-A sum of money payable as a pledge or as a down payment.
-Also commonly used to refer to the amount pledged by political nominees prior to elections.
+A sum of money payable as a pledge or down payment.
+Commonly used to refer to the amount pledged by political candidates prior to elections.

 由来